j1wilmot/dagster/examples/experimental/nope_tutorial/README.md

-# Pipes Projects: Low-code orchestration in dagster.
+# Nope: Medium-code orchestration platform

-Pipes projects is a way to structure your Dagster projects to enable low-code orchestration of external scripts and computations.
-It has an opinionated file layout scheme.
-This approach has a few goals:
+Nope is a way to structure your Dagster projects to enable medium-code orchestration of external scripts and computations.

-* Create and modify the asset graph structure without modifying Python
-* Allow contributors to orchestrate Python scripts that materialize assets in the Asset Graph without having to import and learn the core `dagster` programming model.
-They can write vanilla scripts, or use Pipes to opt into argument passing and metadata logging features.
-* They shouldn't even need to have a python environment that includes it if they rely on branch deployments.
+### What is medium code why does it need a platform?

+The term "low code" typically defines tools that have GUI interfaces for creating software programs.
+"Low code" implies the existence of "high code."
+We define high code as working in full fledged development environment with formalized software best practices.

+Neither of these terms is sufficient to describe a large swath of practitioner working in data.
+Is someone who writes scripts, dbt models, or notebooks "high code" or "low code"?
+We submit that they are neither.
+They are "medium code" developments.
+They write software in turing-complete languages or transformation languages such as SQL.
+However they are also not traditional full-time software engineers or do not want to behavior as one in the data context.
+Data scientists, data engineers, analytics engineers often want to work this way, as do software engineers operating within the data platform.

+Nope assumes that medium code engineers already have a python environment and toolchain for writing and deploying their business logic.
+This might be a notebooking platform, a compute environment like Ray or Modal, or a bespoke process at a company.
+It is a *non-goal* of Nope to improve that existing workflow.
+Instead the goal of Nope is to allow those users to incorporate their transforms into the Dagster Asset Graph without learning another Python Environment (hence the name Nope: "NO Python Environment").
+They should be able to author a manifest file which plugs their existing script/computation into the data platform.

+Nope critically also offers a platform that a software engineer can manage for the medium code data practitioners they serve.
+A platform owner can customize the harness for their particular use case and technology.

 ## Hello world asset